James Anthony Bailey

-James Anthony Bailey (July 4, 1847 – April 11, 1906), born James Anthony McGinnis, was an American owner and manager of several 19th-century circuses, including The Barnum and Bailey Greatest Show on Earth.
+James Anthony Bailey (July 4, 1847 – April 11, 1906) (né McGinnis), was an American owner and manager of several 19th-century circuses, including the Ringling Bros. and Barnum & Bailey Circus (also billed as "The Greatest Show on Earth").

 Early life

 James Anthony McGinnis was born July 4, 1847 to Edward and Hannora McGinnis in Detroit, Michigan.
 Edward McGinnis died in October, 1849 of cholera and in 1855, James was orphaned when his mother died.
 James then went to live with his older sister, Catherine Gordon.

 Life with Catherine was difficult as she tended to be overbearing and harsh.
 Sometime between 1859 and 1860, James ran away from Catherine's home and found a job and a place to stay on a farm about 10 miles outside the city of Pontiac, Michigan.
 Finding life on the farm unrewarding, 13-year old James wandered into Pontiac where he found work at the Hodges House Hotel.

 After working at the hotel for a time, he was discovered by Colonel Frederic Harrison Bailey, a nephew of circus pioneer Hachaliah Bailey, and an advance man for John Robinson and Bill Lake's traveling circus.
 F.H.
 Bailey gave McGinnis a job as his assistant, and the two traveled together for many years.
 McGinnis eventually adopted F.H.
 Bailey's surname to become James A. Bailey.